quicwg/multipath/draft-ietf-quic-multipath.md

 that in addition to the security considerations on source address spoofing outlined in {{Section 21.5.4 of QUIC-TRANSPORT}}, there is a risk of amplified DOS attacks through simultaneous opening or migration of multiple paths.
+For example, an attacker could set the 4-tuples used in multiple paths so that packets sent by the server would travel through common network paths in an attempt to overwhelm a target.

 {{QUIC-TRANSPORT}} only allows the use of one path and the number of concurrent path validation attempts is